-Gartner, Inc. found that firms using IoT will grow from 29% (in 2015) to 43% (for 2016), and that the initial hurdles are a lack of understanding IoT’s benefits, or how IoT can benefit them, and that nearly 26 billion devices will be on the Internet of Things by 2020.
+Gartner, Inc. found that firms using IoT grew from 29% (in 2015) to 43% (for 2016), and that the initial hurdles are a lack of understanding IoT’s benefits, or how IoT can benefit them, and that nearly 26 billion devices will be on the Internet of Things by 2020.
 Our IoT experience can help you deploy software on devices that you and your customers can trust.

 The Grand Scheme of Things